orbs-network/gamma-cli/marketplace/gamma-devkit-google-deployment-guide.md

 ![](./images/step11.png)

-Next we will deploy the contract into the our Gamma server by typing the following command: `gamma-cli deploy contract.go -name MyCounter` and wait for it to finish.
+Next we will deploy the contract into our Gamma server by typing the following command: `gamma-cli deploy contract.go -name MyCounter` and wait for it to finish.
 Once finished, Gamma CLI will return a JSON output object representing the result of our transaction against the server.
 Which (if all is successful) should look similar to the following

 ![](./images/step12.png)